pixlcore/class-util/README.md

 } );
 ```

-And here is how to await it:
+And here is how to await the named arguments:

 ```js
 let drink = new Soda();